 Neurologic music therapy refers to the therapeutic use of music to treat the effects of TBI.
 It has been successfully used on a variety of sensory, speech, and cognitive disorders that many brain injury survivors experience.

 To help you decide whether music therapy is right for you, this article will explain the science behind it and what conditions it is most suited to treat.
-Before we get started though, let’s discuss what exactly music therapy is.
+First, let’s explain what exactly music therapy is.

 The Beauty of TBI Music Therapy

-Music therapy is not really new.
-Cultures have utilized music as a healing technique for thousands of years.
+Music therapy is not a new concept.
+Many cultures have utilized music as a healing technique for thousands of years.

 However, with the advent of brain imaging technology, scientists were able to confirm what many instinctively knew: that music positively affects the brain.

-In fact, music is one of the only sensory experiences that activates multiple areas of the brain bilaterally.
-This means that both hemispheres of the brain are engaged when listening to or creating music.
+Music is one of the only sensory experiences that activates multiple areas of the brain bilaterally: both hemispheres of the brain are engaged when listening to or creating music.

-This has huge implications for brain injury patients, since one of the main goals in TBI recovery is to stimulate the brain and activate neuroplasticity.
+This has healing implications for brain injury patients, since one of the main goals in TBI recovery is to stimulate the brain and activate neuroplasticity.

 Neuroplasticity refers to the brain’s ability to reorganize neurons in response to changes in environment or experience.
 This allows the brain to compensate for lost function after a brain injury by reassigning functions to other, undamaged brain regions.

-Because music therapy activates neuroplasticity, this makes it one of the most effective and exciting new therapies for TBI recovery.
+Because music therapy activates neuroplasticity, it is one of the most effective and exciting new therapies for TBI recovery.

 Benefits of Music Therapy

-There are several benefits that music therapy can offer TBI patients.
+There are several benefits that music therapy can provide TBI patients.

-Music affects the brain in observable and repeatable ways.
-This has enabled researchers and therapists to design specific interventions to achieve the results a patient requires.
+Music affects the brain in observable and repeatable ways, therefore has enabled researchers and therapists to design specific interventions to achieve the results a patient requires.

-Below is a list of common conditions that therapists can use music therapy to treat.
+Below is a list of conditions that therapists can use music therapy to treat.

 1. Language Difficulties